minato128/datadog-agent/docs/agent/hostname-resolution.md

 - Upgrading from Agent v5 to Agent v >= 6.5 (future): you don’t need to take any action.

 - Upgrading from Agent v6 < 6.5 to Agent >= v6.5: If you wish to keep the behavior of Agent v6 (<6.5) for now, set hostname_fqdn to false.
 We recommend you switch hostname_fqdn to true whenever possible.

+If you wish to report the fully qualified hostname on Windows, set teh `hostname_fqdn` option in the Agent configuration file to `true`.